yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/advanced-features/triggers.md

 type: docs
 ---

 Triggers are special types of stored procedures that automatically execute in response to specific events on a particular table or view in a database.
 Triggers allow you to define automated actions that occur whenever data is modified, enabling you to enforce business rules, validate data, or maintain audit trails.
-Let us explore this feature via some examples

 ## Setup
 <!-- begin: nav tabs -->